bloatless/endocore/README.md

 ### Routing

 The routes of your application define which Action will be executed when a specified URL is requested.
-Each URL supported by you application needs to be routed to an action.
+Each URL supported by your application needs to be routed to an action.
 You can adjust routes using the `default.php` file in the `routes` folder.

 #### GET Route